jlapeyre/PrimeSieve.jl/README.md

 primepi(x; alg = algorithm)
 ```

-The efficient algorithms (or methods) are :auto (the default),
+The efficient algorithms (or methods) are :auto (the default), :dr,
-:dr, and :tabsieve.
-The default, :auto, tries to choose the faster
+and :tabsieve.
+The default, :auto, tries to choose the faster between
-between :dr and :tabsieve.
-The other algorithms are slower in all cases.
-They are: :legendre,
+:dr and :tabsieve (but it is not perfect!).
+The other algorithms are
+slower in all cases.
+They are: :legendre, :lehmer, :meissel, :lmo,
-:lehmer, :meissel, :lmo, :sieve.
-The algorithm :dr uses an efficient
+:sieve.
+The algorithm :dr uses an efficient parallel Deleglise Rivat
-parallel Deleglise Rivat method.
-The algorithm :tabsieve uses a combination
+method.
+The algorithm :tabsieve uses a combination of tables and a
-of tables and a sieve and is more efficient when x is not too much greater
+sieve and is more efficient when x is not too much greater than a
-than a table entry.
-(Note: Below, 10^14+10^8 is not too much
+table entry.
+(Note: Below, 10^14+10^8 is not too much greater than
-greater than 10^14.)
+10^14.)
 For example

 ```julia
 julia> @time primepi(10^14+10^10; alg = :tabsieve)